shyamsrikar/Testing---RabbitMQ/README.md

  # 🛠️ Installation Steps for RabbitMQ on Ubuntu Server After Connecting to the Instance Using Docker and Docker-Compose:

- ## To install HashiCorp RabbitMQ on Ubuntu, follow these steps:
+ ## To install RabbitMQ on Ubuntu, follow these steps:

  ### ✅ Step 1: Update System and Install Docker